farcitoast/pokemon_tournament/README.md

 [^1]: Sometimes the head-to-head criterion cannot be used, such as in the case where three players A, B, and C are even on points and A defeated B, B defeated C, and C defeated A.

 ## Resources
-- [Stats (Smogon)](https://www.smogon.com/dex/rs/pokemon/): here you can find anything, search for a move / pokemon / ability and you will get all the info you need.
+- [Stats (Smogon)](https://www.smogon.com/dex/rs/pokemon/): here you can find anything, search for a move / pokémon / ability and you will get all the info you need.
 When checking out something, please make sure to select the RS (Ruby & Sapphire) generation at the top of the page.
 - [Types](https://upload.wikimedia.org/wikipedia/commons/thumb/9/97/Pokemon_Type_Chart.svg/2048px-Pokemon_Type_Chart.svg.png): type chart with strenghts and weaknesses.
-- [Team builder](https://marriland.com/tools/team-builder/): type in your pokemons, select Gen. 3 from the dropdown menu, and scroll down to see the table that sums up the defensive coverage of your team.
-There is an advanced mode, where you can also specify the movesets of your pokemons, in order to check the offensive coverage too.
+- [Team builder](https://marriland.com/tools/team-builder/): type in your pokémons, select Gen. 3 from the dropdown menu, and scroll down to see the table that sums up the defensive coverage of your team.
+There is an advanced mode, where you can also specify the movesets of your pokémons, in order to check the offensive coverage too.